nasa-gibs/worldview-components/README.md

 ## About

-External components built to use on the [NASA Worldview](worldview.earthdata.nasa.gov) data visualization Application.
-Worldview Timeline Components is built with ES6 and facebook's [react](https://github.com/facebook/react/) JS library.
-This repository is the start of a larger project to make Worldview code more scalable and readable.
+External components built to use on the [NASA Worldview](worldview.earthdata.nasa.gov) satellite imagery visualization application.
+Worldview Timeline Components is built using ES6 and facebook's [react](https://github.com/facebook/react/) JS library.
+This repository is the start of a larger project to make our code more scalable and readable.

 ## Getting Started